USFGDSC/Py-wordle/README.md

 GDSC's Fall 23's First Workshop Project to learn Python

 ## Description
-Built a CLI wordle game in python
+CLI wordle game in python.
+Each branch has a different model of the game, such as adding colors.

 ## ScreenShots
 <p align=center>